WICG/digital-credentials/proposals/navigator-identity-proposal.md

+# ⚠️ This proposals has been superseded ⚠️

+- Please refer to the [Digital identities spec](https://wicg.github.io/digital-identities/) instead.
+It represents the community's consensus.

+## Alternate design

 This is an alternative design that optimizes for decoupling identity verification and authentication further (so that developers get a clear signal about their differences) while still accomplishing the goal of being able to request multiple identity schemes (e.g. mdocs, vcs and federation) at the same time in the same dialog.

 In this proposal, we create a new namespace for identity verification, say `navigator.identity`, as opposed to integrate with the existing